Esmail0karimi/Airchains/README.md

 From here, it's up to you whether you deploy a contract or a manual TX.

 Those who get an rpc error during the track process should try rollback.
 Sometimes the problem is solved with 1, sometimes 3 rollback operations.
-Run the go run cmd/main.go rollback command as many times as you want to rollback, waiting for the output each time.
+Run the go run cmd/main.go rollback command as many times as you want to rollback, waiting for the output each time..

    systemctl stop stationd
    cd tracks